Ajames01/Rust-X-CPE--Internship/Week-2/Day_8.md

 Matches this pattern and extracts the sting of text.

-Prints My name is AJames, I am a Rustacean
+Prints: My name is AJames, I am a Rustacean